AIrjen/OneButtonPrompt/README.md

 It is a full AI prompt generator for Stable Diffusion.

-It is best used on all-purpose models, such as Stable Difussion 1.5 or those based on 1.5.
-It also works great on SDXL.
-Models such as [deliberate](https://civitai.com/models/4823/deliberate) and [dreamlike diffusion](https://civitai.com/models/1274/dreamlike-diffusion-10).
+It is best used on all-purpose models, such as Stable Difussion 1.5 or SDXL type models.
 However, feel free to use it on your personal favorite models.

 A simple user guide for first time use and settings is available [here](https://github.com/AIrjen/OneButtonPrompt/blob/main/user_guides/my_first_generation.md).